ai-solution-eng/blueprints/ai-q agent/README.md

 **Framework Values:**
  Configure the override values file of your application by using the Helm Values (YAML) box.
 You will need to doublecheck the services referring to the ones deployed with your Enterprise RAG blueprint.
 To identify those sections search for "nv-nvidia-blueprint-rag".
 If you deployed your Enterprise RAG blueprint in the namespace nv-nvidia-blueprint-rag and made no changes to the services names you can leave them as is.

- If you deployed the Enterprise RAG blueprint in a different namespace make sure to provide that in the section config > rag_blueprint_namespace
+ If you deployed the Enterprise RAG blueprint in a different namespace than nv-nvidia-blueprint-rag make sure to edit that in the following section of the values.yaml:

+ * config: # REQUIRED to edit if a different namespace was used for NVIDIA Rag Blueprint deployment

  You will need to provide the endpoint url and API Key for your via mlis deployed Llama instruct model.
 This helm chart is prepared to have a locally deployed Instruct LLM and using the NVIDIA API for the Nemotron Model.
 You can decide to have both local or both using the NVIDIA API.
 Therefore configure accordingly: